Howard Schultz offers few specifics Thursday as he tests hometown waters for White House bid

 A Ready For Schultz organizer on Thursday declined an interview request, saying in a Twitter post, “at this time our organization is not willing to identify members of the group.”

-Seattle Times reporter Jim Brunner contributed to this story.
+Staff reporter Jim Brunner contributed to this report.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.